profile photograph Katie Dray

 I'm an active netball coach in my spare time, coaching school groups, county academies and have had experience coaching within a super league franchise.
 I enjoy sharing my coaching experiences with students to give them a realistic picture of the complexities of coaching in practice.

-My teaching focus is on modules specifically focussed for the coaching students, including modules that explore contemporary discussions in coaching practice (like doping; emotional labour; and gender discrimination) as well as modules that look at building our coaching tool box like learning how to demonstrate or communicate effectively with different audiences.
+My teaching focus is on modules specifically focused for the coaching students, including modules that explore contemporary discussions in coaching practice (like doping; emotional labour; and gender discrimination) as well as modules that look at building our coaching tool box like learning how to demonstrate or communicate effectively with different audiences.
+I encourage students from all levels of study to work together to enhance our students community and drive our placement practices so students can get important work based learning experiences.

 I have also taught a number of other modules in the Sport & Exercise Sciences such as research methods and sport psychology at both undergraduate and postgraduate level.
-I have also supervised postgraduate research in the areas of mentoring in sport coaching and the role of social support in injury.
+I have also supervised postgraduate research in the areas of coach education and development and the role of social support in injury.
 I have acted as an external examiner for a number of institutions and am a senior fellow of the higher education academy.

 My research interest lie largely in the coach as a performer in their own right, including issues such as how they learn effectively and the emotional impact of coaching activities.
 I have also worked on a range of research projects that encompass a broad spectrum of psychological features of involvement in sport from both a athlete and coach perspective.